ices-tools-dev/echoSMs/docs/usage.md

 # Using echoSMs

 EchoSMs is (currently) a Python package that implements acoustic scattering models.
 Each different model is a separate Python class in the echoSMs package.
-They all inherit from a common base class that defines a common calling convention for all models.
+They all inherit from a common base class that defines a common calling convention.

 ## Installation